 The solar industry continues to evolve new supply chain strategies.
 International trade tensions have negatively impacted the solar industry due to tariffs and sourcing difficulties.
 For the first time, supply shortages have caused an increase in the cost of solar products.

 Extension of import tariffs, an import ban on Chinese companies, and shortages of silicon have all contributed to supply chain shortages.
 But US energy developers continue to innovate and develop new strategies to address their supply chain issues.
-Alternative suppliers and domestic manufacturers are saught to mitigate sourcing challenges.
+Alternative suppliers and domestic manufacturers are sought after to mitigate sourcing challenges.

 US solar manufacturers have started to adopt different manufacturing practices and use substitute materials to reduce foreign market dependencies.
 Though the pandemic damaged the supply chain, manufacturers are exploring new technologies and techniques to mitigate the limitations; this is good news for businesses and individuals alike.